mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Server-side validation

 Server-side validation works like [client-side validation](#client-side-validation).
-The only difference is that when `preProcessEditCellProps` is called, a promise must be returned.
+The only difference is that when you call `preProcessEditCellProps`, you must return a promise.
 Once the value is validated in the server, the promise should be resolved with a new object containing the `error` attribute set to true or false.
 The grid will wait for the promise to be resolved before exiting the edit mode.